newfies-dialer/newfies-dialer/docs/source/installation-overview.rst

 Installation overview
 =====================

-.. _install-requirement:
+.. _install-requirements:

-Install requirement
+Install requirements
 ===================

-Requirement file gives you a way to create an environment where you can put all optional dependencies which are needed for your Project/Application.
+A Requirements file gives you a way to create an environment where you can put all optional dependencies which are needed for your Project/Application.

 - python >= 2.4 (programming language)